josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 - peek(): Returns the front element without removing it.

-- __add__: Merges two queues into a new queue.
+- __add__(+): Merges two queues into a new queue.

-- __iadd__: Performs in-place merging of two queues.
+- __iadd__(+=): Performs in-place merging of two queues.

 ## 🚀 Project Overview

-This project implements and benchmarks different queue data structures to analyze their performance across common queue operations.
+This project benchmarks queue data structures to analyze their efficiency across common operations.
+The implementation is structured within the analyze directory.

 ## Queue Implementations